 In the UK, Lord Sugar’s Apprentice television programme has become very popular and even compulsive viewing for many.
 And, I count myself in the compulsive viewing category.
 Every week, one of the contestants volunteers to be the project manager.
 Like real life projects the successful team is often down to how effective the project manager was.

-At a recent media client we were asked to review a number of projects and understand why their project failure rate was so high.
-Our findings concluded that one of the key reasons of project failure was in the competence of project managers.
+At a recent media client, we were asked to review a number of projects and understand why their project failure rate was so high.
+Our findings concluded that one of the key reasons for project failure was in the competence of project managers.
 Some were simply not good at running projects.
-One of our suggestions was to implement a project management training course and a competence assessment to see who should be allocated to the project manger resource pool.
-This was not acceptable as, in this large media company, ‘we make programmes and we are all good project managers’.
-Evidence pointed to the contrary however.
+One of our suggestions was to implement a project management training course and a competence assessment to see who should be allocated to the project manager resource pool.
+This was not acceptable as, in this large media company, ‘we make programmes and we are all good project managers.
+Evidence pointed to the contrary, however.
 Not everyone, even with training is good at:

 So next time your organisation is running a project, don’t pick the cheap commodity option; make sure you recognise that project management is a skill and go for the project manager who has the track record of delivering successful projects.
 He or she may be more expensive but it will probably avoid costly project mistakes and the consequent, ‘you’re fired’ outcome.